 We seem to really love sugary snacks, like candy, soda, cookies, and cake.
 There is common denominator here, sugar.
 All these products contain sugar which make them taste delicious.
 But the question is where does this sugar come from?
 Plants make sugar through the process of photosynthesis.
-Of all the plants, sugar beets and sugar cane contain the greatest quantities of sugar; that’s why these two plants are chosen to extract sugar.
-In this article we want to focus on the process of sugar extraction in sugar beets and how the role that Bronkhorst flow meters have in this process.
+Of all the plants, sugar beets and sugar cane contain the greatest quantities of sugar.
+That’s why these two plants are chosen to extract sugar.
+So what’s the process for sugar extraction from sugar beets and what role does Bronkhorst flow meters have in this process?

 Convergence Industry B.V. is a supplier of customized measurement and control systems for liquids and gases.
 One of the customers of Convergence discovered that by using membrane filtration, it was possible to extract more components out of the sugar beet than sugar alone.
 This is a customized lab scale system for Nano filtration was used.

 Membrane filtrations is a high-quality purification process using sophisticated techniques.
 How does this work?
 A simple explanation of it would be comparing it to making a pot of coffee.
 If you pour water in a coffee filter filled with coffee beans, you want coffee as a result without the shell of the coffee bean.
 That’s what the filter is for.
 On another level this process is similar to water filtration where you to want to filter the ions, so you can make the drinking water out of seawater.

 For the membrane filtration a ‘Convergence inspector for Colossus’ can be used.
 This is a fully automated customized lab scale system for nano filtration which makes it interesting.
 Felix Broens (Chief Technology officer of Convergence Industry B.V.) explains how this system works: